inverse/termin/README.md

 Within `config.yml` Set `telegram.api_key` with the API key provided from this process.

-Next add your bot to a group chat with yourself.
+You will first need to make communication with the bot to enable it to send messages to you.

+Once you have done that find your chat ID.
+You can get this by interacting with `@raw_data_bot` bot.

+Set the value in `telegram.chat_id`.

+###### Groups

+If you are adding the bot to a group you must add your bot to your group.

-Find the chat ID for your that group and set the value in `telegram.chat_id`.
+Then find the chat ID for the group by adding `@raw_data_bot` and it will detail this.

+Take care when copying the leading `-` as this is required for group chat IDs.

 ##### Site configuration